-As The Guardian explains, graphene’s impressive list of characteristics includes being a better electricity conductor than copper, impermeable to gases, 200 times stronger than steel — but six times lighter — and “almost perfectly transparent since it only absorbs 2% of light.”
+As The Guardian explains, graphene’s impressive list of characteristics includes being a better electricity conductor than copper, impermeable to gases, 200 times stronger than steel — but six times lighter — and “almost perfectly transparent, since it only absorbs 2 percent of light.”
 Further, “chemical components can be added to its surface to alter its properties.”

-Explaining how those properties can be applied, the University of Manchester states that graphene is making inroads in diverse industries, including transport, medicine, electronics, energy, defense and desalination.
+Explaining how those properties can work, the University of Manchester states that graphene is making inroads in many industries, such as transport, medicine, electronics, energy, defense and desalination.

-A specific example of how graphene may be used in the future came out of the battery space in 2015— researchers have discovered that the material may be able to double the lifespan of lithium-ion batteries, which have risen to the fore since Tesla Motors’ (NASDAQ:TSLA) announcement that it plans to build a massive lithium-ion battery gigafactory.
+A specific example of how graphene may be used in the future came out of the battery space in 2015 — researchers have discovered that the material may be able to double the lifespan of lithium-ion batteries, which have risen to the fore since Tesla (NASDAQ:TSLA) opened its lithium-ion battery gigafactory.

 What is graphene?
 Future outlook

-Looking ahead in the graphene space, IDTechEx Research projects the industry to reach 3,800 tons produced each year by 2027, worth over $300 million.
+Looking ahead in the graphene space, IDTechEx Research projects that the industry will reach production of 3,800 tonnes annually by 2027, worth over $300 million.

 That said, the research firm expects the industry will remain in a “state of over-capacity” until at least 2021.
-Industries like energy storage and composites will make up most of the graphene market, IDTechEx Research points out, comprising 25 percent and 40 percent of the sector by 2027, in that order.
+Industries like energy storage and composites will make up most of the graphene market, IDTechEx Research points out, comprising 25 percent and 40 percent of the sector by 2027, respectively.

-Markets and Markets, another research outlet, says the global graphene market should reach roughly $279 million by 2020, with a growth rate of 42.8 percent between 2015 and 2020.
-Pushing that growth, the firm suggests, is the Asia-Pacific, which is expected to clock in the fastest growth rate in the world.
+Research outlet Markets and Markets says the global graphene market should reach roughly $279 million by 2020, with a growth rate of 42.8 percent between 2015 and 2020.
+Pushing that growth, the firm suggests, is the Asia-Pacific region, which is expected to have in the world’s fastest growth rate.

-As such, Markets and Markets states that growth is mostly attached to high economic growth rate, manufacturing industries, low labor costs, and growing graphene-based application patents.
+Markets and Markets states that the area’s growth will be mostly attached to its high economic growth rate, manufacturing industries, low labor costs and growing graphene-based application patents.